houseofcat/Authentication/AspNetCore3.x_MVC/IS405_IdentityServer_AspNetIdentity_StoredProcedures/README.md

 ## Demonstrates

  * All of IS404_IdentityServer_AspNetIdentity_CustomUser
+ * Simplifying CreateSerilogLogger() in `Main`.
- * Custom UserStore
+ * Custom UserStore and Interface/function implementations.
- * Custom RoleStore
+ * Custom RoleStore and Interface/function implementations.
- * Replacing EntityFrameworkCore with Stored Procedures.
+ * Added Stored Procedures.
+ * Dapper with wrappings and FastMember usage.
+ * An abstraction layer of DataSource.

 ## Requires Everything Setup From IS403
 That is, in order to work out of the box.